halfjoe/3D-Portrait-Stylization/README.md

 | &ensp;&ensp;&boxur;&nbsp; YYY | Directory of one input pair
 | &ensp;&ensp;&ensp;&ensp;&boxvr;&nbsp; ... | ...

 Some examples are given in `./data_demo/`.
-As the code for translation has not been provided, you may use [this work](https://faculty.idc.ac.il/arik/site/foa/face-of-art.asp) to obtain some results for now.
+As the code for translation has not been provided, you may use [The Face of Art] (https://faculty.idc.ac.il/arik/site/foa/face-of-art.asp) to obtain some results for now.

+**Uasge**

+Directly run `main_recon_deform.py` is OK, and you can also check the usage from the code.

+In `./face_recon_deform/PhotoAvatarLib_exe/` is a compiled reconstruction program which takes one single image as input, automatically detects the landmarks and fits a 3DMM model towards the detected landmarks.
+The source code can be download [here](https://portland-my.sharepoint.com/:u:/g/personal/fangzhhan2-c_my_cityu_edu_hk/Ee0QVlheafhCsW3GygBJyawBhZIWpouaK6P0wJygVLg7LQ?e=PTQvVv).

+In `./face_recon_deform/LaplacianDeformerConsole/` is a compiled deformation program which deforms a 3D mesh towards a set of 2D/3D landmark targets.
+You can find the explanation of the parameters by runing `LaplacianDeformerConsole.exe` without adding options.
+Please note that it only supports one mesh topology and cannot be used for deforming random meshes.
+The source code is not able to provide, and some other Laplacian or Laplacian-like deformation can be found in [SoftRas](https://github.com/ShichenLiu/SoftRas) and [libigl](https://libigl.github.io/libigl-python-bindings/tut-chapter3/#biharmonic-deformation).